zeinab-ai-software/slab-defect-detection/README.md

 ## 🔒 Data Notice
 ⚠️ Due to the company's privacy policy, the original CSV files (Total_Table_Slabs.csv, SlabLabels.csv) are not shared in this repository.
-If you need it, you can use dummy data or contact the author for collaboration.
+If you need it, you can contact the author for collaboration.

 ---